High Noon For Catalan Lawmakers

 In Spain, Catalan lawmakers will meet today to consider a declaration of independence that risks a tight-fisted backlash from PM Mariano Rajoy in Madrid.

-Market attention will focus on what words will used by Catalan President Puigdemont, who is due to address the parliament in Barcelona at noon EDT.
+Market attention will focus on what words will be used by Catalan President Puigdemont, who is due to address the parliament in Barcelona at noon EDT.

 Note: Catalan region President Puigdemont is to hold a news press conference at 08:00 EDT (12:00 GMT)